-The laser is a modern technology usually applied in and for some specific functions.
+The laser is a modern technology usually applied in modern devices and machines for some specific functions.
 A laser device usually has an emission of light through a process of optical amplification based on the stimulated emission of electromagnetic radiations in it.

 - Security laser beams for securing a place against the unauthorized entrance.

 - For optical temperature and speed detecting devices.

 - For the modern telescopes used by the space centers to compensate for the blurring effects of the earth atmosphere.

 - It is also used for Laser links in point to point wireless network.